-Assessment questionnaires in USA Staffing are intended to assess the competencies required for successful performance on the job.
-According to the OPM Classification Standards, FWS positions must include job elements to confirm applicants' abilities to perform the work of the position.
+AQs in the USA Staffing Upgrade are intended to assess the competencies required for successful performance on the job.
+According to the OPM Classification Standards, FWS positions must include a job element to confirm applicants' ability to perform the work of the position.
 An efficient method to create an FWS assessment is to treat the job elements as competencies.
 Your agency may choose to populate a library of job elements/competencies or you may be required to create them as you develop your assessment.

 - D. Create a new job element/competency or add one from the competency library.
-This will be used to evaluate applicants' qualifications against the screen-out element.
-For the purposes of this document, we will use "ability to do the work of the position without more than normal supervision" as our screen-out. - E. Create or copy the remaining job elements/competencies based on OPM's List of Approved Job Elements for your position.
+This will be used to evaluate applicants' qualifications against the screen out element.
+For the purposes of this document, we will use "ability to do the work of the position without more than normal supervision" as our screen out. - E. Create or copy the remaining job elements/competencies based on OPM's List of Approved Job Elements for your position.